-The celebrated yet bizarrely shaped island of Sulawesi has over 6,000 km of coastline, along which lap warm waters rich in marine life.
+The island of Sulawesi has over 6,000 km of coastline, along which lap pristine warm waters rich in life.
 The spectacular geography continues offshore, with abyssal trenches and sheer drop-offs near the coast.

-In the Minahasa region of Sulawesi, Manado has 3 quite distinct world-class scuba destinations sitting on its doorstep and the options here in Manado alone will keep most ardent divers happy.
-Off the north east tip of Sulawesi is the world-famous Bunaken National Marine Park, often quoted as among the world's top 10 dive destinations, it is a mecca for scuba divers of all levels.
+Manado has 3 quite distinct world-class scuba destinations sitting on its doorstep and diving here in Manado alone will keep most ardent divers happy.
+Off the north east tip of Sulawesi is the world-famous Bunaken National Marine Park, often quoted as among the world’s top 10 dive destinations, it is a mecca for scuba divers of all levels.
 There are few places in the world that offer such biodiversity and that means there is something for everyone.

 To the east of Manado is the magical muck diving world of the Lembeh Strait, with its seemingly endless promises of discovering rare and unusual critters.
 If you’ve ever watched a National Geographic documentary on some strange underwater creature and wondered where it was filmed, well there’s a high chance that it was filmed here!

 Further to the north are Bangka and the Sangihe islands.
 These are the third marvel of this magnificent Manado scuba diving trio.
 They offer colourful soft corals pinnacles, sloping reefs and a Drowned Village to compliment the steep walls of Bunaken.

 In south Sulawesi is one of the most exciting destinations in Indonesia – the remote Wakatobi archipelago.
 This is pure diving pleasure in a tropical island paradise setting.
 These pristine reefs have earned exceptional praise for their abundant fish life and healthy corals.